 Step 6: From the right pane, double-click a file to launch its preview.
 If you can’t preview some file types, don’t worry.

-Step 7: Select all the required files or folders and then click Recover.
-Select a different drive volume or preferably an external storage drive to start saving the recoverable files.
+Step 7: Select the crucial files, then click Recover.
+Select a different volume or an external storage drive, then click Save to start saving the recoverable files.

-Watch Stellar Data Recovery Professional software in action:
+Watch Stellar Data Recovery Professional for Mac software in action: